YellowMinionPlannet/Notes/Udemy_RemiLavi_Azure/Udemy_RemiLavi_Azure.md

 - ARM stands for Azure Resource Manager Template, a JSON file to describe what setup your creating resources would be.
 - It can be exported, modified, uploaded, and deployed.

+- ARM Template is a declarative way to create/deploy resources.

 |Declarative|Imperative|
 |--|--|
 |Describes the end result|send instructions to run|